QHanif/Student-Management-System/README.md

 - After the validation in client-side complete, the data will be validated once again by the server through submit.php code which also uses built-in regex function with the similar pattern.

 - Then the data will successfully submited to the database adn the page will display "New record created successfully" message. -->
+# Student Management System

+This is a simple student management system built with PHP and MySQL.
+It allows users to register, log in, and view student details.

-## File interaction
+## Files

-The application consists of several files that interact with each other to provide a secure and validated user registration and login system.

-- `registerPage.html`: This is the registration page where new users can create an account.
-It contains a form with fields for the user's details, and it uses in-line Regex for initial client-side validation.
+- `registerPage.html`: This is the registration page where users can create a new account.
+It contains a form with fields for the user's email and password, which are validated using Regex when the user submits the registration form.

-- `validation.js`: This JavaScript file is linked to the registration page.
-It contains additional validation logic that runs when the user submits the registration form.

 - `register.php`: This is the server-side script that handles the registration process.
 It receives the data from the registration form, validates it again using Regex, and then inserts it into the database.

 - `loginPage.html`: This is the login page where users can log in to their account.
 It contains a form with fields for the user's email and password.

 - `login.php`: This is the server-side script that handles the login process.
 It receives the data from the login form, checks it against the database, and starts a session if the user's credentials are correct.
+It also stores the user's email in the session.

 - `studentDetailsPage.php`: This is the page that users see after they log in.
 It is protected by a session-based authentication system, so only logged-in users can access it.
 It displays the student details from the database.

 - `displayStudents.php`: This is the server-side script that fetches the student details from the database and returns them as a PHP array.
 It is included in `studentDetailsPage.php` to display the student details directly on the page.

+- `userPage.php`: This is the user profile page where users can view and update their details.
+It fetches the user's details from the database using their email stored in the session and displays them in a form.
+If the form is submitted, the user's details are updated in the database.

 - `db_connect.php`: This file contains the code for connecting to the database.
-It is included in `register.php`, `login.php`, and `displayStudents.php`.
+It is included in `register.php`, `login.php`, `displayStudents.php`, and `userPage.php`.

 ## App Navigation